-I was certified in Zero Balancing in 2008.
+I was certified in Zero Balancing in 2008 and became a Certified Zero Balancing Mentor in 2022.
 Zero Balancing is a technique created by Dr. Fritz Smith, MD.
 DO.
 L Ac. and is performed on a massage table through clothing.
 A session enhances the flow of energy through the skeletal system and balances the body and mind, with spirit.
 A “ZB” session integrates the energetic body, (think wind, or the life force which makes us dynamic and alive) with the physical body (think sailboat, or bones, soft tissues, organs etc.) leaving us with a sense that we’ve caught our best wind!
 Zero Balancing creates an overall sense of well-being.
 This hands-on healing practice relieves body aches and pain by releasing restrictions in movement and reducing distress, both emotional and physical.
 Zero Balancing increases positive awareness by releasing negative behavior patterns.
 It can also help improve sleep and the ability to focus.
 Zero Balancing is a deeply relaxing, (similar to massage) supportive therapy, that combines eastern principals of energy healing informed by acupuncture and the western medical model through principals of osteopathy.
 Zero Balancing works well in conjunction with other medical therapies.
 If you enjoy massage therapy, you will simply love Zero Balancing!

 “Listening is the oldest and perhaps the most powerful tool of healing.
 It is often through the quality of our listening and not the wisdom of our words that we are able to effect the most profound changes in the people around us.
 When we listen, we offer with our attention an opportunity for wholeness.
 Our listening creates sanctuary for the homeless parts within the other person.
 That which has been denied, unloved, devalued by themselves or by others.
 That which is hidden.
 In this culture, the soul and the heart too often go homeless.
 Listening creates a holy silence.”
 From Touching the Spirit, a quote from Rachel Naomi Remen, MD.